 - We want to form partnerships with local sustainable groups and professionals such as Forest Rangers who arrange for the children to visit natural environments and educate them about protecting woodland and forest habitats which we are already doing at Pollyanna Pre-school.

-- We are progressively changing all our taps so that they turn off by themselves thereby minimising water waste.
+- Our taps turn off by themselves thereby minimising water waste.

 - We have introduced LED lightbulbs to cut our electricity usage and will replace them all in time.